alterNERDtive/bindED/README.md

 context to force a refresh.

 If you are not using a US QWERTY keyboard layout, see below.

-### Saving the List of Variables

-Invoke the `listbinds` plugin context (make sure to tick “Wait for the plugin function to finish before continuing”!).
-That will set a variable `~bindED.bindsList` containing all the variable names that you can e.g. write to a file.

-By default the list is separated by `\r\n`, you can override that behaviour by setting `bindED.separator` before invoking the plugin.

-## Automatic Bindings Detection

-Elite creates a file `StartPreset.start` in the Bindings directory that contains the name of the currently active profile.
-The plugin now reads that file and loads the correct profile automatically.

-Should the file for some reason a) not exist, b) be empty or c) contain an invalid preset name the old default is used: the most recently changed `.binds` file.

-You can still manually provide a bindings file to use instead by setting it as the plugin context, as before.

 ## Support for non-US Keyboard Layouts